Ameliyn/COMPE571/PA1/README.md

 All scripts are compiled in the same way as detailed above with the addition of `_collection` to the c files.

+Included is a create_graphs.m MATLAB script that creates the tables used in the report.

 ## docs

 In the docs folder are all graphs and images used in the report as well as a PDF of the report.